ulfk/dotnet-ai-workshop/instructions/4_LanguageModels_Part1.md

 ## Structured output

-So far we've only used `CompleteAsync` to return arbitrary, unstructured text.
+So far we've only used `GetResponseAsync` to return arbitrary, unstructured text.
 But when automating business processes, we normally don't want the result to be arbitrary text written in a human language like English.
 We want structured data: objects, enums, arrays, flags, and so on.

 Instead of returning arbitrary strings, let's get `IChatClient` to return .NET objects matching a business domain.